hugojvb/alexa-lisbon-facts/README.md

 # alexa-skill
 Alexa skill with random facts about Lisbon.
-Developed based on the Alexa skills kit sdk for Java.
+Developed with the Alexa skills kit sdk for Java.